katahiromz/RisohEditor/README.txt

 RisohEditor by katahiromz
 /////////////////////////////////////////////////////

-RisohEditor is a free resource editor for Win32 development, created by Katayama Hirofumi MZ.
+RisohEditor is a free resource editor for Win32 development.

 Download binary: https://katahiromz.web.fc2.com/re/en

 It works on Windows XP/2003/Vista/7/8.1/10 and ReactOS.

-See "Standardize.md" for standardization of resource IDs.

 See "LICENSE.txt" for details of copyrights and license agreement.

 NOTICE: Please avoid installing in "C:\Program Files" or "C:\Program Files (x86)".
 Because its resource compiler (windres) doesn't accept space character in the file path.

 /////////////////////////////////////////////////////